Pacode74/pandas-exploratory-descriptive-analysis-wine-reviews/README.md

     - 3.3.7 **K-nearest neighbors(KNN) Imputation Approach** to fill out missing prices.
 Created reviews_knn dataset.
     - 3.3.8 Compare Hybrib Imputation vs K-nearest neighbors(KNN) Imputation Approach vs Group Median Approach to fill out missing prices.

-For our further analysis we choose to use Hybrid Approach (3.3.5) meaning we will use `reviews_hybrid` dataset.
+For further analysis, we have chosen to use the Hybrid Approach (Section 3.3.5), and will therefore utilize the `reviews_hybrid` dataset.

 ### 4. Handle outliers in the reviews_hybrid dataset.
 - 4.1 Analyze the distribution of 'Price'